 While it’s possible to see a bear during any month of the year, it’s more likely that you’ll come across other wildlife while skiing or snowshoeing.
 Bison, elk, coyotes, and mountain lions are all active in winter, so carry bear spray and know how to use it.
 Be alert, make noise, and travel in groups.

 9. Expect Limited Services

 Winter services in the park are limited.
-Check operating hours before you arrive and stop by a visitor center to make a plan.
+Check operating dates before you arrive and stop by a visitor center to make a plan.
 Always fill up on fuel, and pack extra food and water in case something goes wrong.